Updated: Apr 13

 Still, hoping I’d one day get my shot, I listed idea after idea after idea, and the one I considered my potential magnum opus was an epic RPG I called the ‘angel project’.
 It occurred to sixteen year old me that angels were quite literally our real life invisible superheroes.
 A faith centered action game based on them made too much sense.
 In fact, the idea thrilled me so much I threw myself right into it.
 However, because I wanted my product to be God honoring, I couldn’t in good conscience just do whatever I wanted with my angels.
 So I grabbed my Bible and the real, life-altering work began.
 I was on my way to making the first, amazing Christian game!
 Or so I thought....

 I hope you liked this first entry of Celestial Diaries!
 There’s more to come!
 Please consider liking, sharing, and leaving a comment.
-And if you’d like to see more of what I do and my upcoming book, Celestial, visit my Celestial book page and consider subscribing for my free, non-spammy newsletter below for updates and possible prizes!
+And if you’d like to see more of what I do and my book, Celestial, visit my Celestial book page for info and shopping links and consider subscribing for my free, non-spammy newsletter below for updates and possible prizes!
 Thank you!